 I will be able and happy to provide close supervision, not least because I'll be honestly curious about the results you will obtain.

 While I'm personally interested in the result of each of the questions as stated below, I'm happy to discuss and consider your own ideas for defining and refining the research question and the approach.
 You will notice a certain emphasis on data from and settings in the United States, which is partly due to the prominence that the US plays in academic publishing.
-Depending on your interests and on data availability, we can certainly try to change the geographical focus a little.
+Depending on your interests and on data availability, we can certainly try to consider a different geographical focus.

 Exploring the Price of Innovation: A Quantitative Analysis of Firms' Willingness to Pay for Patent Protection